Monopole Josephson Effects in a Dirac Spin Liquid: Other monopole Josephson effects

 As a first approximation, one can calculate the energy of such a configuration from the Hamiltonian Eq.~(\ref{eq:hamcoupling}) from just the disconnected piece of the two-monopole correlation function

 This Josephson energy implies that there is a restoring force that tries to align the angles of two $120^\circ$ AFM puddles separated by a DSL.
 This restoring force is proportional to $\mathcal{E}$, which we expect to decay only as a power law in the width of the DSL (see Eq.~\eqref{eq:Jmag}) since the DSL is a critical phase.
-Therefore puddles of ordered phases in a DSL medium display a long range phase rigidity.
+Therefore puddles of ordered phases separated by regions of DSL will display a tendency for their order parameters to align, a behavior we call long-range phase rigidity.